oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 ![](images/Linkerd-broken-overview-namespace.png)

-While the precise numbers will of course vary you should see that the success rate is not 100%, it's likely to be around 95% It's not a surprise, but it looks like we have a bit of a problem !
+While the precise numbers will of course vary you should see that the success rate is not 100%, it's likely to be around 95% It's not a surprise, but it looks like we have a bit of a problem!

 <details><summary><b>Why only 95% ?</b></summary>